-The below vision statement was developed through extensive stakeholder consultation undertaken as part of the MDP update.
+The vision below was developed through extensive stakeholder consultation undertaken as part of the MDP update.

 Encourage environmentally sound, sustainable agricultural and other forms of economic development, while conserving and enhancing the County's rural character.

 4.2 Guiding Principles